theoffricial/blog/apps/unicop/docs/js-es/testing-frameworks/jest/architecture/1-configs.md

 The `maxWorkers` option is part of the `GlobalConfig` because it is not related to a specific project but to the actual test run constraints.
 So `GlobalConfig.maxWorkers` will be 11.

-## Credits 🎖️

-- [Christoph Nakazawa](https://twitter.com/cpojer) - For the great (but old) [Jest Architecture](https://youtu.be/3YDiloj8_d0) video, without it I won't be able to build this series.
-- The past and present members/maintainers of jest 🙏